 - We invite you to register your home prayer altar in our ongoing prayer relayacross Australia.

 Step 2.
-Establish Church Prayer Altars – Houses of Prayer for all People.
+Establish Your Church Prayer Altar.
+Be a House of Prayer for all People.

 “My house will be called a house of prayer.”
 Matthew 21:13

-Once we have built a strong home prayer altar, our next challenge is to build the church prayer altar.
-A church altar is only as strong the home prayer altars that support it.The enemy will do everything in his power to distract and disrupt this with other priorities in the services and in pastor’s and leader’s participation in church prayer.
+Once we have built a strong home prayer altar, our next challenge is to build the prayer altar in our church congregation.
+This prayer altar is only as strong as the home prayer altars that support it.The enemy will do everything in his power to distract and disrupt this with other priorities in church services and in pastor’s and leader’s participation in church prayer.

-We can help you build your church prayer altar.
+We can help you build your church congregation’s prayer altar.

 - Discover how to host Spirit filled prayer meetings and see answered prayer.